Build a price-monitoring trading bot in Claude Code

 Key logic in monitor.ts:

-- De-dupe: don't alert on the same arb pair within 5 minutes
+- De-dupe: avoid alerting on the same pair too often

 Related glossary terms